Rian-Sanjaya/DS_A_In_Javascript/InterviewQuestions/InterViewQuestions.md

 2. obj1.foo() sets this to the obj1 object.
 3. foo.call(obj2) sets this to the obj2 object.
 4. new foo() sets this to a brand new empty object.

-** var vs let vs const **

-var
-- scope: global if define outside a function
-- can be re-declared and updated
-- var are hoisted to the top of their scope and initialized with undefined

-let
-- scope: block scoped
-- can be updated but not re-declared
-- hoisted but not initialized as undefined

-const
-- scoped: block scoped
-- cannot be updated or re-declared

-var declarations are globally scoped or function scoped while let and const are block scoped. var variables can be updated and re-declared within its scope; let variables can be updated but not re-declared; const variables can neither be updated nor re-declared.
-They are all hoisted to the top of their scope.
-But while var variables are initialized with undefined, let and const variables are not initialized.
-While var and let can be declared without being initialized, const must be initialized during declaration.

 4 Rules: